RommelTJ/ExercisesAndAlgorithms/interview_tips/9-MasteringBehavioralQuestions.md

 So don’t skimp on the details.
 Look out for opportunities to use specifics, especially if they’re at all quirky, funny, surprising, or otherwise memorable.

+## Tell a story from your life

+Take another common question: "Why do you want to work here?"

+People tend to just cross-reference their values with those of the company or team they're interviewing with:

+    I’m really interested in technical blogging and open source.
+So I like that your company has some open-source work and contributes back to the community.

+That’s a fine response.
+But to really wow your interviewer, try adding a specific story around those values:

+    A couple years ago, when I was still new to programming, I was working on this tricky bug.
+I found a post on a company blog where an engineer explained how her team solved the issue.
+She included a code snippet she’d open-sourced.
+I appreciated that she took the time to write about her team’s experience and share their solution.
+It helped me!

+    That’s how I first started getting into open source.
+I really wanna work with more engineers like that — who write about their work and try to help others in the community.
+So I was excited to see all the stuff your team shares on your blog and on the company’s Github profile.

+The second response just sounds more genuine.
+It shows a personal connection to open source and technical blogging, instead of just telling it.

+Anyone can look up a company’s core values and repeat them during an interview.
+It’s more meaningful to tell a story from your life that shows how those values benefited you or taught you something.